You are here

 The M.A. in Classics at Cornell is designed to offer advanced training in Classics for students who want to prepare themselves for successful admission to a major Ph.D. program in Classics.
 An M.A. degree in Classics could also enhance a career in teaching ancient languages at the secondary level.
 The Department of Classics also offers a Ph.D. degree; the M.A. in Classics does not qualify applicants for admittance to the Ph.D. program.

 We expect applicants to have studied both Greek and Latin, with a minimum of 4 semesters in one of the two languages and 2 semesters in the other.
-We will give consideration to students who were trained in a non-academic setting for one of the two languages.
-The ideal trajectory toward the M.A. should result in the completion of all requirements within 12 to 18 months, although an extension to 24 months is encouraged for students who need additional ancient language training.
+The ideal trajectory toward the M.A. should result in the completion of all requirements within 12 to 18 months.
+We will give consideration to students who want to prpare themselves for admission to a Ph.D. in Classical archaeology and have less 4 semesters in one of the two languages and 2 semesters in the other, including students who have training in only one language.
 Choice of classes and choice of thesis topic allow students to shape their M.A. to direct them generally or more specifically into particular areas of the overall Classics field.

 Why an M.A.?